gracile-web/starter-projects/README.md

 <div class="card"><div class="card-content">

-## Basics - Blog (static)
+## Basics

-Get up and running with a simple blog website.
+Get up and running with this all around demo of Gracile features.

 - ✅ Minimal styling (make it your own!)
 - ✅ SEO-friendly with canonical URLs and OpenGraph data